mukhlish32/mern-calendar/README.md

 3. Create a copy of the `.env.example` file and rename it to `.env`.
 Update the database configuration according to your setup in the `DB_SETTING` environment variable.

-4. Export the MongoDB database from the `database` folder.
+4. Import the MongoDB database from the `database` folder.
 You can use Studio 3T to set up the database.

 5. Set up your email host in the `.env` file to enable email notifications.